 Uruguay is the safest country in Latin America, the best in political and economic stability, the most transparent and the least corrupt.

-WHAT CAN A FOREIGN BUY IN URUGUAY?
+WHAT CAN A FOREIGNER BUY IN URUGUAY?
+URUGUAY REAL ESTATE

 DO I NEED TO BE A PERMANENT RESIDENT TO HAVE A HOUSE OR DO BUSINESS IN URUGUAY?

 No, it is not necessary to be a resident to own a property or do business, as long as the maximum stay of 180 days per year is not exceeded.